Mega012345/Windows-2022-Free-For-Remote-desktop-/README.md

-# RDP Windows Server 2019 ✨
+# RDP Windows Server 2019 Free for android

 **Windows Server 2019 with 2cpu-7gb Ram FREE with Github with RDP Access (ngrok US)**